Lloyds Bank Equity Release Free Valuation – 4.15% APR

 What type of equity release do I need for my personal circumstances?

 Deciding which equity release product is the right option for you will depend on your personal circumstances, the value of your property, and any existing mortgage arrangements.
-It is best to speak with a qualified financial advisor who can assess your individual needs and requirements and recommend the product that is most suitable for you.
+It is best to speak with a qualified financial advisor who can assess your needs and requirements and recommend the most suitable product.

 If I want to borrow money and get smaller lump sums what are the costs involved in a main residence equity release scheme?